hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 - The `seller_org_id` must exist in Pike for it be a valid transaction
 - The `create_version_payload`, if included, must be valid according to the `CreateVersionPayload` validation rules
+- The `workflow_id` must refer to an existing workflow

 Inputs: